-The initial screen a STAIRS user will see upon logging into the system is the Dashboard.
-From there the user can see and edit their personal contact information to include e-mail, address, and telephone and fax numbers.
+The Dashboard (pictured above) is the initial webpage a STAIRS user will see when logging into the system.
+From there the user can see and edit their personal contact information to include email, address, and telephone and fax numbers.
 Important information messages, listings of important dates, and upcoming training opportunities are included on the Dashboard page.
 Training registration can be accessed from this page.

-By clicking on "Manage" to the right on the top bar, the user can, depending on his or her permissions, add a contact, attach a person to a role or assign a preparer.
-This is also where contact information is kept updated.
-It is imperative to maintain correct/current contact information to receive necessary automated messages and deadlines regarding reports/contracts.
+Depending on their permissions, the user can click on "Manage" to the right on the top bar to add a contact, attach a person to a role, or assign a preparer.
+Users can also update their contact information here.

-The document titled "Managing Contacts Processing Procedures" gives detailed instructions for managing contacts, including understanding roles and what can be done within the system by persons assigned to the various roles.
+Maintaining correct/current contact information is crucial to ensure receipt of necessary automated messages and deadlines regarding reports/contracts.
+The document titled "STAIRS - Managing Contacts - Procedures" gives detailed instructions for managing contacts, including understanding roles and what can be done within the system by persons assigned to the various roles.
 This document is in the Reference Materials section located at the bottom of all STAIRS pages.

-The Upload Center is also located under "Manage".
+The Upload Center is also located under "Manage."

-Once the user is in the system, they can click on "Cost Reporting" on the top bar.
-If the user has access permission for only a single cost report group, for example, Cost Report Group 001 for two 24-RCC contracts, then there will only be one option to click on the initial Cost Reporting page.
-If the user has access permission for more than one cost report group, for example, Cost Report Group 002 for one 24-RCC contract and Component Code 8zz for HCS/TxHmL, then the user will need to choose the component code and report in which the user wishes to work.
+Once the user is in the system, click on "Cost Reporting" on the top bar.
+If the user has access permission for only a single cost report group, (for example, Cost Report Group 001 for one 24RCC SSCC contract), then there will only be one option to click on the initial Cost Reporting page.
+If the user has access permission for more than one cost report group, (for example, Cost Report Group 002 for one 24RCC SSCC contract and Component Code 8zz for HCS/TxHmL), then the user chooses the cost report group or component code and report in which they wish to work.